alexcontarino/personal-projects/README.md

 3) Showcase the portfolio of things I have been working on for human consumption

 Right now you'll find in here:
-1) March Madness Ballot Game.
-This is a pick-em style game (introduced to me by a friend at work) for the eponymous tournament that I've played the last few years.
+1) March Madness Ballot Challenge.
+The challenge is a pick-em style game for the eponymous tournament that we've played at the office the last few years.
 It's been a lot of fun to think about and strategize for, and I've worked on a few different approaches to try to "solve" this game.

-More to come!
-Enjoy!
+More projects to come!